ja-vazquez/Python_compendium/README.md

 the bibliography I used, and possibly where all the info is coming from, is displayed on the bottom of the page.

-x - means that I haven't had a chance to spend a considerable amount of time in that particular topic.
+x - means that I haven't had a chance to spend a considerable amount of time in that particular topic, but I am about to.

 ------
 ### Python